-- Our school staff are supported to talk to families about sensitive concerns in relation to their children and to find ways to address them together wherever possible. - Our DSL knows where to seek and get advice as necessary. - Our school brings in experts and uses specialist material to support the work we do. - Our school staff fully understand how to raise a concern using the appropriate channels.
+- Our school staff are supported to talk to families about sensitive concerns in relation to their children and to find ways to address them together wherever possible. - Our DSL/DDSL(s) know where to seek and get advice as necessary. - Our school brings in experts and uses specialist material to support the work we do. - Our school staff fully understand how to raise a concern using the appropriate channels.

-26.6 As Overdale Junior School staff are aware that safeguarding issues can manifest themselves in many different ways, our staff have received annual safeguarding training and additional information to better equip themselves in the knowledge of other forms of abuse as per Keeping Children Safe in Education 2023.
+26.6 As Overdale Junior School staff are aware that safeguarding issues can manifest themselves in many different ways, our staff have received annual safeguarding training and additional information to better equip themselves in the knowledge of other forms of abuse, neglect and exploitation as per Keeping Children Safe in Education 2024.

 These are outlined in Appendix 1.